qlik-oss/core-grpc-postgres-connector/README.md

 * Postgres GRPC Connector
 * Postgres Database
 * Node Test Runner (only used for automated testing)

 The script in [example/reload-runner](example/reload-runner) is used to instruct QIX Engine to load the example data (originally defined in [example/postgres-image/airports.csv](example/postgres-image/airports.csv)) using the connector.

-### Steps to get the example up and running
+### Steps to run the example

 Run in a \*nix environment (or Git Bash if on Windows):